wcjohnchen/capstoneProject3/README.md

 ## Aim

-The goal of this study is to predict particularly the length of time of future flight departure delays using long short-term memory (LSTM) neural netork models.
+The goal of this study is to predict particularly the length of time of future flight departure delays using long short-term memory (LSTM) neural network models.
 The data was published by the Bureau of Transportation Statistics of the US Department of Transporation, and is available at: https://www.kaggle.com/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018.

 ## Exploratory Data Analysis